Authentication

 This is kind of a lot.
 Why do you use OAuth?

-OAuth is an industry-standard protocol for API authorization, widely adopted by the largest and most secure tech companies worldwide.
-It has several advantages for both developers and users.
+OAuth is the industry-standard protocol for API authorization, widely adopted by the largest and most secure tech companies worldwide.
+It is so popular because it offers several advantages for both developers and users.
 It enables third-party applications to access user resources, but the developers (you!) don't need to worry about managing user passwords or the security risks that come with storing them.

 Additionally, users can control which resources they allow the application to access and can revoke access at any time.
 OAuth also simplifies the authentication process for users, as they can often connect your solution to Apicbase with just a few clicks.